 Bleeding

-Flying too soon after rhinoplasty can increase your risk of postoperative bleeding.
+Flying after nose surgery can increase your risk of postoperative bleeding.
 The changes in air pressure experienced during flight can put strain on healing blood vessels inside the nose.
 Even minor pressure fluctuations can lead to unexpected nosebleed episodes, especially in the first couple of weeks after surgery.
 In-flight bleeding can be difficult to manage and may require medical attention, which is why surgeons advise delaying air travel until the risk has significantly decreased.

 Infection